Lighting and Rendering

 Great work, you have now completed your first lighting and rendering piece.
 Next up, you will recreate portrait lighting set ups.

-Indirect lighting workflows rely on simulating light coming from a large dome-shaped image-based light or a physical sun and sky simulation and then using calculation to process how light bounces and scatters around a scene and interacts with all the materials and objects.
+Indirect Lighting workflows rely on simulating light coming from a large dome-shaped image-based light or a physical sun and sky simulation and then using calculation to process how light bounces and scatters around a scene and interacts with all the materials and objects.
 The downside to this approach to lighting is that the artist does not have much control over the overall look or feel of a scene or shot; once you have set up your image-based light, the only absolute control you have is its orientation and intensity.
 Then the render engine does its magic, and you get what you get.

-The Direct Lighting workflow is the complete opposite; it uses many individually placed lights to precisely control the lighting and narrative feel of a shot or scene.
+Direct Lighting workflow is the complete opposite; it uses many individually placed lights to precisely control the lighting and narrative feel of a shot or scene.
 The lighting artist has infinite control over the look of the shot; the downside to this approach is that crafting the lighting for a shot can take a long time, and the artist places and tweaks individual lights, slowly honing the look of a shot.

-Like many other areas of this course, we can only scratch the surface of what is possible in each area.
+Like many other areas of this course, you can only scratch the surface of what is possible in each area.
 If you find an area enjoyable and wish to delve further into what is possible, you should take the initiative and dig deeper in your own time.

-For more information on lighting and lighting workflows check out the following book.
+For more information on lighting and lighting workflows, check out the following book:

 [ADD IMAGE'S ALT TEXT]